-School Attendance Number: 319-558-2150
+School Attendance Number: 319-558-2150; e-mail: wedwards@crschools.us

 Regular attendance, as well as being on time to school and class, is essential for students to obtain the maximum benefit from school and take full advantage of educational opportunities provided by the district.
-Students and guardians are required to follow District and school rules and procedures regarding attendance as outlined in Board policy 602 and to align with the State of lowa's Compulsory Education Law Chapter 299.
+Students and guardians are required to follow District and school rules and procedures regarding attendance as outlined in Board policy 602 and to align with the State of Iowa's Compulsory Education Law Chapter 299.